-Student Teaching in 5-9 Mathematics.....(6 cr.)
+Student Teaching in 5-9 Mathematics....
+(6 cr.)

-Supervised teaching in an accredited 5-9 Mathematics classroom and participation in the full day of a secondary school.
-Seven weeks are required with attendance at Student

-Teaching Seminars.
-(Prerequisites: Acceptance into Student Teaching) (Must be taken at Waldorf University) (Fall/Spring)
+Supervised teaching in an accredited 5-9 Mathematics classroom and participation in the full day of a secondary school; seven weeks of full days with attendance at Student Teaching Seminars.
+(Prerequisites: Senior status and acceptance into Student Teaching) (Must be taken at Waldorf University) (Fall/Spring)

-Student Teaching in 9-12 Mathematics .......(6 cr.)
+Student Teaching in 9-12 Mathematics (6 cr.)

-Supervised teaching in an accredited 9-12 Mathematics classroom and participation in the full day of secondary school.
-Seven weeks are required with attendance at Student Teaching Seminars.
-(Prerequisites: Acceptance into Student Teaching) (Must be taken at Waldorf University) (Fall/Spring)
+Supervised teaching in an accredited 9-12 Mathematics classroom and participation in the full day of secondary school; seven weeks of full days with attendance at Student Teaching Seminars.
+(Prerequisites: Senior status and acceptance into Student Teaching) (Must be taken at Waldorf University) (Fall/Spring)

-Student Teaching in 5-9 Business ......(6 cr.)
+Student Teaching in 5-9 Business (6 cr.)

-Supervised teaching in an accredited 5-9 Business classroom and participation in the full day of a secondary school.
-Seven weeks are required with attendance at Student Teaching Seminars.
-(Prerequisites: Acceptance into Student Teaching) (Must be taken at Waldorf University) (Fall/Spring)
+Supervised teaching in an accredited 5-9 Business classroom and participation in the full day of a secondary school; seven weeks of full days with attendance at Student Teaching Seminars.
+(Prerequisites: Senior status and acceptance into Student Teaching) (Must be taken at Waldorf University) (Fall/Spring)

-Student Teaching in 9-12 Business .....(6 cr.)
+Student Teaching in 9-12 Business (6 cr.)

-Supervised teaching in an accredited 9-12 Business classroom and participation in the full day of secondary school.
-Seven weeks are required with attendance at Student Teaching Seminars.
-(Prerequisites: Acceptance into Student Teaching) (Must be taken at Waldorf University) (Fall/Spring)
+Supervised teaching in an accredited 9-12 Business classroom and participation in the full day of secondary school; seven weeks of full days with attendance at Student Teaching Seminars.
+(Prerequisites: Senior status and acceptance into Student Teaching) (Must be taken at Waldorf University) (Fall/Spring)